-Rwanda will invest in new power generation-mainly solar PV.
-Here, the main difference between the R-1.5°C scenario and the other scenarios is the investment in other technologies-primarily solar PV.
+Under the R-1.5°C pathway, Rwanda will invest in new power generation-mainly solar PV.
+Here, the main difference between the R-1.5°C scenario and the other scenarios is the investment in other technologies such as fossil gas.

 The onshore wind potential of Rwanda is 1,443 MW (Scenario 1) or 1,425 MW (Scenario 2) based on a limited area with annual windspeeds over 5.5 m/s at 100 m height.
 The electrification of remote villages under the R-1.5°C pathway is mainly based on solar PV power mini-grids with (battery) storage systems.

 However, wind energy systems can and should play a role in some limited locations.
 The generation pattern is different from that of solar and will therefore reduce the energy storage requirements because electricity generation is distributed throughout the day and is not limited to daylight hours.

-Figure 27: Shares of cumulative investment in power generation, $R-1.5^{\circ}C$ scenario, 2020 to 2050 [billion \$]
+Figure 27: Shares of cumulative investment in power generation, R-1.5°C scenario, 2020 to 2050 [billion \$]